wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ### Time to Additional Capacity

-The concern with scaling is QUESTION: how quickly additional capacity is added or removed before/after need?
+The concern with scaling is how quickly additional capacity is added.

 The traditional on-premises approach is to order and buy <strong>excess</strong> server hardware based on projected peaks many months or years in advance.
 Thus, servers would use a fraction of their capacity, which remains unused much of the time.
 And if processing volume exceeds the peak, the whole system would degrade or fail.

+A cloud of servers such as Amazon AWS <strong>pools unused capacity</strong> among many customers for allocation when needed.

-In a cloud, although capacity can be added dynamically, it needs to be added slightly before need to provide a margin to handle growth while additional instances are brought up.
+But although capacity can be added dynamically, it needs to be added on a timely basis -- before need to provide a margin to handle growth while additional instances are brought up.

 Bootstrapping instances in ASG can take 10 minutes or more.
 To avoid false alarms from being in "pending:complete" state before bootstrapping completes, create an <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html">ASG Lifecycle Hook</a> to hold instance in a "pending:wait" state until bootstrapping completes.
 Hooks time out after 60 minutes.
 But an <a target="_blank" href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html">API call</a> in the bootstrapping script can release the hook.<a target="_blank" href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bootstrap_container_instance.html">*</a>

 ![aws-ec2-whenever-cpu-34970](https://user-images.githubusercontent.com/300046/52156066-f79e5280-2653-11e9-98d9-b3ef01cc0024.png)

-A cloud of servers such as Amazon AWS <strong>pools unused capacity</strong> for allocation when needed.

-When spinning up AWS EC2 (Elastic Compute Cloud) server instances, there is a concern about how quickly additional capacity can be added.
-Currently, it can take 20 minutes or more between the request and when a new server being able to process application transactions.
+In total, it can take 20 minutes or more between the request and when a new server being able to process application transactions.
 It helps to track the actual time in order to design auto-scaling settings.<a href="#Task">*</a>

+### Standby servers

 So some operators define one or more "standby" server instances to instantly process sudden increases in load while additional servers spin up.
 The number of such servers are determined by <strong>"spike tests"</strong> which emulate sudden increases in load.<a href="#Tasks">*</a>

+### Storage costs and complexities

 TODO: The complex way that AWS charges for disk drives (input/output) make spike tests useful to determine real costs.

-TODO: <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-account-limits.html">Auto Scaling Limits</a>
+DOCS: <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-account-limits.html">AWS Auto Scaling Limits</a>

 <a name="TriggerLevels"></a>